 - Possess robust and clear career goals.

-- Work in professional fields like medicine, law and finance.
+- Work in professional fields like medicine, law, and finance.

-Whether you’re using a AI resume builder or creating a document from scratch, you should always follow the basic resume formatting rules.
+Whether you’re using an AI resume builder or creating a document from scratch, you should always follow the basic resume formatting rules.
 The rules make it easier for employers to see they’ve found the perfect candidate by simply glancing at your resume.

 Here’s how to perfectly format your resume:

-Choose a professional font style, like Times New Roman, Arial, Calibri or Garamond.
+Choose a professional font style, like Times New Roman, Arial, Calibri, or Garamond.

 Generally, use 1-inch margins on every side, but you can bring your margins down half an inch if you need more space.